 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Please read my disclaimer for additional details.
 Thank you for supporting the work I put into this site!

 Being in debt is not a great feeling.
 I know, I’ve been there.

-It is heart-breaking to see your income being dispersed away to your creditor’s account.
+It is heart-breaking to see your income disappear straight into your creditor’s account.

 Studies indicate that almost 80% of workers in the US rely on their monthly salary to manage the next month’s expenses.

 Just less than half of Americans over the age of 18 years are able to cover a sudden emergency that needs an expense of $400.

 Being neck deep in debts from creditors creates stress and can be overwhelming when you realize how much money is being wasted on paying for something you put on your credit card or, even worse, paying for interest on those things.

 However, amidst the distress and apparently unending debt, there is a ray of hope- The Dave Ramsey Snowball Concept.
 It helps you in managing your debts and eventually paying them off.